Kennedy128/django-final/README.md

-INSTA
+# rate it
-Author
+# Author
 Kennedy Mbithi Mutia

-Description
+# Description
-An application where one can sign into my application,register an account if he or she doesnt have an account,see diffrent pictures posted by various people,like and leave a comment and also create a profile picture with your picture on it
+An application where one can sign into my application,register an account if he doesnt have one ,view various collection of my projects and he can be able to rate on the project,comment on it and even post his or her projects and create a user profile

-How to Use
+# How to Use
 On signing into the website:

-The user can create his profile with his or her profile pic on it The user can create his or her Bio in his profile
+* The user can view posted projects and their details
+* The user can post a project to be overviewed and rated
+* The user can rate or view other user's project
+* The user can search for projects
+* The user can view the project overall score after being rated by the peers
-The user can see various pictures posted by various users The user can like or leave a comment on the pictures The user can post pictures which he likes and other people may comment on it and also like it the user can also search for other users the link to my repository is https://github.com/Kennedy128/insta-replica my admin username is kenny and password is Alfred128 Technologies Used
+* the user can view my profile page and also create one the link to my repository is https://github.com/Kennedy128/django-final my admin username is kennedy and password is Olive128
+# Technologies Used
-HTML and CSS
+* HTML and CSS
-Python
+* Python
-Django
+* Django 1.1.29
-Postgres
+* Postgres
-Heroku
+* Heroku
-Git and GitHub which I connected to my heroku to allow auto-deployment Set up and Installation
+* Git and GitHub which I connected to my heroku to allow auto-deployment
+# Set up and Installation
 Prerequisites The user will require git, django, postgres and python3.6 installed in their machine.
 To install,` use the following commands

-git $ sudo apt install git-all
+* git $ sudo apt install git-all

-python3.6 $ sudo apt-get install python3.8.
+* python3.6 $ sudo apt-get install python3.6.

-django $ pip install django
+* django $ pip install django

-postgres $ sudo apt-get install postgresql postgresql-contrib libpq-dev
+* postgres $ sudo apt-get install postgresql postgresql-contrib libpq-dev

-Installation
+# Installation
-To access this application on your command line, you need to clone it git clone https://github.com/Kennedy128/insta-replica.git to acces my live deployed site visit https://kenny-instagram.herokuapp.com/accounts/login/?next=/
+To access this application on your command line, you need to clone it git clone https://github.com/Kennedy128/django-final.git to acces my live deployed site visit https://kennedy-rating.herokuapp.com/accounts/login/?next=/

-Known Bugs
+# Known Bugs
-no known bugs but you will need to create your profile before uploading images.incase of any query or questions contact me at kennedymbithi12@gmail.com
+currently there are no known bugs

-Licence
+# Licence
 This project is under the MIT licence

 Copyright (c) 2020 Kennedy mbithi